NGC 63

-NGC 63 is a spiral galaxy in the constellation Pisces.
+NGC 63 is a peculiar spiral galaxy in the constellation Pisces.
 NGC 63 is its New General Catalogue designation.
 It has an apparent V-band magnitude of 12.70.

 Discovery

-The galaxy was discovered by Heinrich Louis d'Arrest in 1865.
+The galaxy was discovered by Heinrich Louis d'Arrest on 27 August 1865.

+NGC 63 Group

+NGC 63 is part of the group of galaxies that bears its name.
+The NGC 63 group (also known as LGG 3) includes at least two other galaxies: UGC 156 and UGC 191.